Lincoln-Araujo/Diagonal-Cascade-Image-Animation/readme.md

 ## License

 Feel free to use and modify this code as needed.
-If this is a public project, you may choose any license you prefer.